nygeek/jsondb/README.md

 1. Each "record" in the database will be stored as a single ASCII string

 1. We should probably include an update count along with the unique ID.

+1. Each "table" in a conventional database sense will be a separate file.